-Add a small can of tomato sauce, a tablespoon of brown sugar (white sugar will work too), and a few tablespoons of worcestire sauce!
+Add a small can of tomato sauce, a cup’a low sodium beef broth, a tablespoon of brown sugar (white sugar will work too), and a few tablespoons of worcestire sauce!
 (Don’t forget 2 bay leaves.
 I actually did until about an hour into cooking time hence no photo of’m!)

 Stir it up real good and pop that cover on the slow cooker!
 Cook on low for 8-9 hours or High for 5-6.
 ‘Slow & Low’ results in much more tender beef.

 And come home to or back to this pot full of yum.

 Now add some corn and stir it in.

 Hands down the worst photo I’ve ever taken.
 Why didn’t I grab a different colored bowl?
 Oh well.
 You win and you lose sometimes.
 This is 3 tablespoons of flour and 3 tablespoons of water.
 Whisk it together well.
 You’ll add this to the stew to thicken it up a bit and give it that stew-y feel.